Local SEO and SEM Best Practices for Businesses

 To improve your rankings in organic SERPs and improve your chances of appearing in the Google Local Pack, you can optimize your website, online listings and overall digital footprint using local SEO best practices:

-1. Claim Your Google My Business Profile
+1. Claim Your Google Business Profile

 The Importance of Reviews for Local SEO

-Viewing and responding to customer reviews is another important aspect of Google My Business SEO.
+Viewing and responding to customer reviews is another important aspect of Google Business Profile SEO.
 Reviews are critical for local SEO because they are a local ranking factor.
 We recommend that your business responds to all reviews, good or bad, to instill confidence and let customers know that you’re responsive and you care about their experiences.

 2. Optimize Social Platforms and Local Directories

-In addition to maintaining a Google My Business profile, businesses can submit their information to local directories and update their social media profiles.
+In addition to maintaining a Google Business Profile, businesses can submit their information to local directories and update their social media profiles.
 Having correct business information on Facebook, Best Business Bureau, Yelp, Foursquare, Yellow Pages and other listing sites will boost your brand’s visibility and increase backlinks to your website.
 When updating your business information on local directories and social platforms, it’s crucial that your name, address and phone number (NAP) are consistent across all listings.
 Inconsistencies will confuse potential customers, and your search engine rankings will suffer.
 We also recommend listing a local phone number when possible because it is another indication that your business is truly local.

 3. Improve Your Website’s SEO Health